 We've tested the 27" S2719DGF, there are two other sizes available in the same family of monitors.

 If someone comes across a different type of panel or if their Dell S2719DGF doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 Note: The S2719DGF we purchased was manufactured in November 2018.

 The Dell S2719DGF is a decent monitor overall.
 It is great for gaming thanks to its many gaming related features.
-It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors and the best PC gaming monitors).
+It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors, the best budget gaming monitors, and the best PC gaming monitors).

 The Dell S2716DG has very similar performance to the Dell S2719DGF, and the minor differences can be attributed to panel variance.
 The most significant difference between them is that the S2719DGF supports FreeSync VRR whereas the S2716DG supports G-SYNC VRR and incorporates a BFI feature that the S2719DGF is lacking.

 For most people, the VA panel Samsung CHG70 is significantly better than the TN panel Dell S2719DGF.
 The Samsung CHG70 has better dark room performance with more uniform blacks and local dimming support.
 The Samsung CHG70 supports HDR content and has a slight curve to immerse you into your work.
 The Dell S2719DGF, on the other hand, has a more versatile stand that allows you to place it in a comfortable position with ease, and a slightly faster pixel response time that leaves virtually no blur behind fast-moving objects.